bfremin1/cloud-computing-project/README.md

     # Desired output directory
     OUTPUT_PATH="<path_to_omnet_dir>/omnetpp-5.7-windows-x86_64/omnetpp-5.7/samples/inet4/examples/inet/foo/results"
     ```
+11) Now that Omnet++ is set up, pip should come with the default Mingwenv terminal.
+Pip install the following libraries that we use in our Python scripts:
+    ```
+    pip install matplotlib
+    pip install numpy
+    pip install pandas
+    pip install pickle
+    pip install networkx
+    ```
-11) From any terminal window on your machine, execute the `run.sh` command.
+12) From any terminal window on your machine, execute the `run.sh` command.
 It will log each time new tests are run.
 The entire set of simulations took us on the order of 12 hours to complete.
 We had to leave it running overnight
-12) Several directories will be created within the `omnetpp-5.7-windows-x86_64/omnetpp-5.7/samples/inet4/examples/inet/foo` directory.
+13) Several directories will be created within the `omnetpp-5.7-windows-x86_64/omnetpp-5.7/samples/inet4/examples/inet/foo` directory.
     ```
     foo
         analysis